 - to talk about something happening continually in the present:

 He works for the Post Office.

-- to talk about things which are generally true:
+- to talk about things which are generally or always true:

 Water boils at 100 degrees Celsius.